 Introductory course for majors and non-majors; surveys the field of advertising and studies how it fits into society.
 Topics include history, law, ethics, social dynamics, economic implications, as well as the advertising campaign planning process.
 The process of advertising is examined from the perspectives of art, business and science.
 Required for all majors and minors.

 ADV 2375: Advertising Ethics

 Students will gain a broad overview of the issues that relate to the ethical practice of advertising and marketing communications.
 In-depth exploration of ethical topics will be accomplished through directed reading assignments, class/small group discussions, guest speakers and independent research.
 Required for all majors and minors.
-Prerequisite: ADV 2374.
+Prerequisites: ADV 2374, plus two of ADV 2395, 3362 or 3385.
 Restricted to advertising majors and minors.